hafees/riverpod_infinite_scroll/README.md

 //A normal riverpod notifier.
 @riverpod
 class TrendingMoviesList extends _$TrendingMoviesList
-    with PaginatedDataMixin<TmdbMovie> // The mixin you shoul use implements PaginatedNotifier<TmdbMovie> {
+    with PaginatedDataMixin<TmdbMovie> // The mixin you should use implements PaginatedNotifier<TmdbMovie> {

   //As usual, you should override the build method